Can I analyze or compare the performance of multiple campaigns together in one location?

 You can also select specific emails and click “Filter emails” to compare and analyze.
 For example, you could compare all of your transactional emails or email newsletters to compare performance from similar campaigns.

 View your report summary

-Accessing an individual report
+Accessing analytics of an individual email

 What are the definitions of read, skim read, and glanced?

 Click here to learn how email engagement metrics are defined.

 How are the total opens and engagement % rates calculated?

 Total open counts in email analytics reports include every email that was opened, regardless of engagement metric.
 For engagement reports specifically, the % rates for read, skim read, and glanced are calculated using only the opens where engagement rate tracking was supported by the email client.
 Therefore if you add up the counts for each of those three engagement metrics, you may not always get the same total open count as reported elsewhere.
 This is because for engagement rate calculations, we do not include the opens where we cannot accurately measure how long the recipient had the email open, and therefore are unable to categorize them as read, skim read, or glanced.